evaitl/RepData_PeerAssessment1/PA1_template.md

 I'll use the imputed data set (df2) for this.

-The panel plot seems a lot easier with dplr and ggplot2:
+The panel plot seems a lot easier to do with dplr and ggplot2 than it is to do with base graphics and aggregate:

 ```r